BartvanderWoude/Complexity-pretext-task-on-organoid-segmentation/README.md

 # Organoid Segmentation Using Self-Supervised Learning: How Complex Should the Pretext Task Be?
 Code repository for the conference paper ["Organoid Segmentation Using Self-Supervised Learning: How Complex Should the Pretext Task Be?"](https://doi.org/10.1145/3637732.3637772) published and presented at the [Internation Conference on Biomedical and Bioinformatics Engineering (ICBBE)](https://www.icbbe.com/) [2023](https://dl.acm.org/doi/proceedings/10.1145/3637732).

+NOTE: This repository is a work in progress.

 ## Setup
 The usage of a virtual environment is recommended.
 To install all dependencies, run:
 ```